BocuD/VRBuildHelper/README.md

  - Manage multiple branches of a world that upload to seperate pipeline ids
  - Keep track of any builds and uploads you do for each branch and manage build numbers across PC and mobile platforms
  - Streamlined build interface
- - Automatically upload your world for PC and mobile
+ - Automatically upload your world with a single button press - and even upload for two platforms in one go autonomously
  - Upload custom images for your world
+ - Edit your world name, description, tags, image etc from the editor (on a per branch basis)
  - Save camera position before uploading
  - much more, read the documentation!